oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 ### <a name="glos">Scheduler operations</a>
 On some devices, it is possible to change the way the scheduler executes workloads.
 To find out if this is supported, execute the function
-::xetSysmanDeviceSchedulerGetCurrentMode() and check that it does not return an error.
+::xetSysmanSchedulerGetCurrentMode() and check that it does not return an error.

 The available scheduler operating modes are given by the enum ::xet_sched_mode_t: